spookey/torrent-distribute/Readme.md

 see `requirements.pip`.

-This code is written in python3, but bencode is still stuck on 2, so you have to use this version for magnet links.
+_bencode_ is still python2 only, so we are stuck here..
+Written with python3 in mind.

 ###Bonus